tymyrddin/blue/source/docs/active/honeypots/honeypots.md

 # Honeypots: Baited and logged

-A honeypot is a trap, plain and simple.
-It’s a decoy system, application, or service designed to lure attackers away from real assets—while quietly recording their every move.

-Think of it as the digital equivalent of leaving a wallet full of monopoly money in a pickpocket hotspot, rigged with a GPS tracker and a smug little note inside: “Gotcha.”

 ## Why use a honeypot?

 Whether you're defending the family NAS or a small organisation's file server, honeypots help: